Methodology

 Identified Road Component

-The identified road component of the financial assistance grants should be allocated to local governing bodies as far as practicable based on the relative needs of each local governing body for road expenditure and to preserve its road assets.
+The identified road component of the financial assistance grants should be allocated to local governing bodies as far as practicable on the basis of the relative needs of each local governing body for road expenditure and to preserve its road assets.
 In assessing road needs, relevant considerations include length, type and usage of roads in each local governing area.

 Distribution Methodology